 Visit: BC Gov Website for an outline of the FIPPA process in British Columbia.

-For access to records that relate to specifically to E-Comm, excluding requests for 9-1-1 recordings/dispatch or other agency records, please submit your request in writing to:
+For access to records that relate to specifically to E-Comm, excluding requests for 9-1-1 recordings/dispatch or other agency records, please complete our FIPPA Request Form and submit it via email or mail.

 Freedom of Information Requests